dafny-lang/blog/_posts/2025-12-1-statistics-library.markdown

       FrequencyTable(s[1..], newM)
   }
 {% endhighlight %}

+You remember our first line, What looks simple in code often becomes interesting the moment you try to prove it.
+This is one of the cases where we faced such an issue.
+Our FrequencyTable function seemed simple: take a sequence and build a map counting occurrences.
+Now , Formally, we wanted Dafny to verify:

+{% highlight dafny %}
+ensures forall x :: x in s ==> x in FrequencyTable(s, m)
+{% endhighlight %}

+But this postcondition would not verify, even though the implementation was correct.

+After some debugging and a very helpful review from our sponsor Robin, we realized the issue: our specification never told Dafny how the accumulator m relates to the output.
+Nothing guaranteed that keys already present in m must still appear in the final map.

+The missing piece was a single line:

+{% highlight dafny %}
+ensures m.Keys <= FrequencyTable(s, m).Keys
+{% endhighlight %}

+This states that the result must at least preserve all existing keys.
+With this, Dafny finally had enough structure to prove the main postcondition, and the entire function verified cleanly, a perfect example of how small specification details matter deeply when writing verified code.

 Given this frequency map, we compute the mode by scanning the sequence with `ModeHelper` and tying everything together in the public `Mode` function: